Abiri99/GithubUserFinder/README.md

 You can use this application to search for Github users and view their profile details.

 ## Color Palette

-Tried to generate a palette based on the ***Payconiq***'s logo color.
-Here is the result that is used in the app:

 | Color             | Hex                                                                |
 | ----------------- | ------------------------------------------------------------------ |
 | Primary Color | ![#365479](http://via.placeholder.com/10/365479/365479) #365479 |